 Our Storehouse Food Hub works to tackle food poverty through intercepting, storing and distributing surplus food to community groups across Bradford, providing fresh fruit and vegetables on a pay-as-you-feel basis.
 Through our Cooking Hub we turn some of that unwanted food into healthy and delicious meals in our pay-as-you-feel café, as well as providing food and healthy eating education to schools, community groups and individuals.

-Our HBUK brand is a small range of ethical products which raise funds for our work, as well as directly supporting people who need it the most.
+Our HBUK brand is a small range of ethical products and opportunities which raise funds for our work, as well as directly supporting people who need it the most.

 Inn Churches is a registered charity (#1149792).
 Our charitable objectives are: